1973 Roseville Yard Disaster

 The Roseville Yard Disaster was an accidental explosion and fire that occurred on April 28, 1973, in the United States at a major Southern Pacific rail yard in the city of Roseville, California.
 The shipment of munitions bound for the Vietnam War originated at the Hawthorne Naval Ammunition Depot in Hawthorne, Nevada.
 Explosions continued for a number of hours and the loudest could be heard as far as 40 miles away.
-There were no fatalities, although 48 people were injured.
+There were no fatalities, although 348 people were injured.

 Background

 The disaster occurred in the Union Pacific's J.R.
-Davis Yard, which was formerly known as the Roseville Yard.
-It is located between Roseville, California, and Antelope, California.
-This yard, the largest yard on the West Coast, was renamed J.R.
+Davis Yard of the Union Pacific.
+Formerly known as the Roseville Yard, it is located between Roseville, California, and Antelope, California.
+The largest yard on the West Coast, it was renamed J.R.
 Davis Yard in 1999 in honor of a former Union Pacific president.

 A Southern Pacific EMD SD45 in Gorham, Illinois in 1989.

 A Southern Pacific freight train from the Hawthorne Naval Ammunition Depot in Hawthorne, Nevada. was carrying approximately 6,000 or 7,000 Mark 81 bombs filled with Tritonal (TNT/aluminum) from the Naval Ammunition Depot to the ship load-out port facility at the Concord Naval Weapons Station in Concord, California that were bound for the Vietnam War.

-The train arrived in Roseville Yard at 6:05 A.M., on April 28, 1973 as a stopping point before departing for the next.
-At 7:40 A.M. smoke was observed coming out of one of the box cars loaded with the bombs on the train, and later a crewman in the yard observed a fire on one of the Wooden Department of Defense box cars loaded with the bombs.
+The train arrived in Roseville Yard at 6:05 A.M., on April 28, 1973 as a stopping point on the way.
+At 7:40 A.M. smoke was observed coming out of one of the boxcars loaded with the bombs on the train, and later a crewman in the yard observed a fire on one of the wooden Department of Defense boxcars loaded with the bombs.
 A small explosion caught the attention of personnel at a fire station located a few hundred yards away.
-While they were assessing the situation, the box car exploded, beginning a chain reaction of explosions.
+While they were assessing the situation, the boxcar exploded, beginning a chain reaction of explosions.
 Nine emergency services agencies convened on the site, and approximately 18,000 people from both Roseville, California and Antelope, California were evacuated.
 Vibrations from the explosions were felt up to 15 miles away while explosions were heard up to 40 miles away from the gulf to the north to Yuba City, California to the north.
-In Sacramento, California, the capital building's dome was closed due to fears that the building would collapse, explosions could also be seen along Interstate 80 which caused people to stop and watched the explosions from there.
+In Sacramento, California, the capital building's dome was closed due to fears that the building would collapse, explosions could also be seen along Interstate 80 which caused people to stop and watch the explosions from there.
 Major explosions lasted until 10:30 A.M., while smaller explosions lasted until 4:05 P.M. the next day.